Martijn van Mensvoort - © Hand Research

 Made using a combination of the letters 'I', 'L', and 'Y' from American Sign Language.
 It is made by extending the thumb, index finger, and little finger while the middle and ring finger touch the palm.

-However... you should be aware: this hand gesture is the symbol used to curse someone in Italian culture!!
+Be aware: this hand gesture is also the symbol used to curse someone in Italian culture!

 Related sources: